Map-A-Droid/MAD-docs/security.rst

 - We wish to proxy the RGC traffic to :code:`example.com/rgc`
 - We wish to proxy the PogoDroid traffic to :code:`example.com/pd`
 - The FQDN (Domain) we are using is :code:`example.com`
-- SSL Ceritificate is located at :code:`/etc/letsencrypt/live/example.com/cert.pem`
+- SSL Certificate is located at :code:`/etc/letsencrypt/live/example.com/cert.pem`
 - SSL Certificate Key is located at :code:`/etc/letsencrypt/live/example.com/privkey.pem`

 SSL